mishraraaj/Android_Apps_Analysis/README.md

 # Android_Apps_Analysis
-Detecting which factors hel in success of apps
+Detecting which factors effects in success of apps